DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/8-KEYNOA-CA-Use-New-CA-Data-Hub.png)

-8. The newly created CA will also show up in the 'Certificate Authority' drop-down menu, while creating the OPCUA Template.
+8. The newly created CA will also show up in the 'Certificate Authority' drop-down menu, while creating the OPC UA Template.
 If it is selected, this CA issues the application certificate for the OPC UA application.

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/9-KEYNOA-CA-Use-New-CA-Template.png)